Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects

+Notice that though no ladder graphs are allowed in our EFT diagrammatic expansion, here we have an infinite tower of ladder-like operators (albeit, localized on the worldline also in time), as subleading corrections to the leading spin-induced multipolar ones in eq.~\eqref{spintower}.
+Incidentally, it would be inconsistent to include from eq.~\eqref{nmcsub} the operator for S$^5$, but not that for S$^4$, which is the case in \cite{Bern:2022kto}, where the latter was omitted.

+We can now notice the following interesting patterns for operators at the sectors S$^l$.
+For $l=0,1$, namely for the sectors dominated by minimal coupling to gravity, corrections to the leading effects enter at a shift of $5$ PN orders, and they are of the tidal type.
+For $l=2,3$, corrections to the leading effects, which include the spin-induced multipolar type, enter at a shift of $3$ PN orders, and they are also of the tidal type.
+As of $l\ge4$, we can also tell from power counting, that corrections to the leading effects, which include the spin-induced multipolar type, will always enter at a shift of $1$ PN order, but will also include the new spin-induced multipolar type, from subleading spin-induced multipolar operators as in eq.~\eqref{nmcsub}.
+However, we can actually also see from power-counting that in fact, for $l\ge2$, tidal corrections to the leading effects, always enter at a shift of $3$ PN orders.

-From the two definitions above we proceed to make two related conjectures: \begin{conjecture} All tidal coefficients (or generalized Love numbers) vanish for rotating black holes in Einstein's theory of gravity in $4$ dimensions. \end{conjecture} \begin{conjecture} All spin-induced multipolar coefficients, when rendered dimensionless, and normalized according to the symmetry of operator, equal unity for rotating black holes in Einstein's theory of gravity in $4$ dimensions. \end{conjecture} Such conjectures should of course be proved (or disproved) using matching computations of the EFT to full GR.
+With the two definitions above, we proceed to make two corresponding conjectures: \begin{conjecture} All tidal coefficients (or generalized Love numbers) vanish for rotating black holes in Einstein's theory of gravity (in $4$ spacetime dimensions). \end{conjecture} \begin{conjecture} All spin-induced multipolar coefficients, when rendered dimensionless, and normalized according to the symmetry of their operator, are of order unity for rotating black holes in Einstein's theory of gravity (in $4$ spacetime dimensions). \end{conjecture}

+Such conjectures should of course be rigorously proved (or disproved) using matching computations of the EFT to full GR.